 For instance, a name like “Easy Learning Online” is better than “Grade Four English Lessons”, which would confine you to just a small range of topics.

-3. Keep It Short: As a rule of thumb, it’s better to choose shorter names for blogs.
+3. Keep It Short: As a rule of thumb, it’s better to choose shorter educational blog names.
 This is because it makes it easier for your audience to remember the name and type it into their browsers when they want to visit your site.
 Also, avoid using dashes or hyphens between words.

 4. Use Alliteration: Alliteration is using two or more words that start with the same letter or a similar sound.
 Examples of names that use alliteration include, “Secondary Solutions”, “Busy Bees”, “Can Do Kinders”, etc.